Things to Do in Bujumbura

 When to Visit

 Bujumbura enjoys a tropical highland climate with two distinct seasons.
 The dry season (June-September) offers the most comfortable weather with temperatures ranging 20-28°C (68-82°F), minimal rainfall (less than 50mm monthly), and crystal-clear lake views perfect for water activities.
 This peak season sees accommodation prices increase by 30-40%.
 The short dry spell (December-February) provides another excellent window with similar conditions but slightly higher temperatures reaching 30°C (86°F).
 The wet season (March-May and October-November) brings heavy rains (150-200mm monthly), high humidity, and temperatures of 22-26°C (72-79°F).
 While challenging for outdoor activities, this period offers 20-30% lower prices and lush, green landscapes.
-Key festivals include Independence Day (July 1st) with vibrant celebrations, and the Tambourinaires Festival (dates vary) showcasing traditional drumming.
-Photography enthusiasts should visit during dry months for optimal lighting and accessibility.
+Key festivals include Independence Day (July 1st) with lively celebrations, and the Tambourinaires Festival (dates vary) showing traditional drumming.
+Photography ensoiasts should visit during dry months for optimal lighting and accessibility.
 Budget travelers benefit from wet season discounts, while families and first-time visitors should prefer the reliable dry season weather.
 Lake activities and wildlife viewing at nearby Rusizi National Park are best from June through September when roads are most accessible.

 Bujumbura location map